Questions that would probably be asked frequently

 There are numerous sources for Internet SCRABBLE® play:

-The Internet SCRABBLE® Club - Most popular site for NSA members
+The Internet SCRABBLE® Club - Most popular site for NASPA members

 If you play on ISC long enough, you are sure to encounter an opponent who accuses you of cheating, is a